algorithmiaio/dev-center/_pages/model-deployment/theano.md

 ---

-Welcome to hosting your <a href="http://deeplearning.net/software/theano/">Theano</a> model on Algorithmia!
-This guide is designed as an introduction to hosting a theano model and publishing an algorithm even if you’ve never used Algorithmia before.
+Welcome to deploying your <a href="http://deeplearning.net/software/theano/">Theano</a> model on Algorithmia!
+This guide is designed as an introduction to deploying a theano model and publishing an algorithm even if you’ve never used Algorithmia before.

 ## Table of Contents
 * [Prerequisites](#prerequisites)